bbdataeng/a-small-fire/README.md

    - A high-level converter that transforms the input dataset into the FHIR format, following the [BBMRI.de implementation guide](https://samply.github.io/bbmri-fhir-ig/).

 ### FHIR-Resources
-   - This module is responsible for mapping each field or entity in the dataset to its appropriate FHIR structure, helping to ensure compatibility with FHIR standards.
+   - This module is responsible for mapping each field in the dataset to its appropriate FHIR Resource.

 ---